Western Union armed robbery: 56-year-old man arrested

 He also allegedly threw away the helmet and knife used in the robbery, the police said.

-He will be charged in court for armed robbery on Saturday at 9am.
-If convicted, he faces between two and 10 years in jail and at least 12 strokes of the cane.
+The suspect will be charged on Saturday for armed robbery.
+A person convicted of armed robbery faces between two and 10 years in jail and at least 12 strokes of the cane; however, because the suspect is above 50, he cannot be caned.

 Assistant Commissioner of Police Tan Tin Wee, who is the commander of Bedok police division, said he is proud of his officers who worked hard to establish the identity of the suspect.